paulb00th/galapagos/content/en/our-diving/our-diving.md

 #### EMERGENCY FIRST RESPONSE – EFR

-EFR is a first aid course, taught by our PADI instructors.
+EFR is a first aid course, taught by our instructors.
 Learn the skills to aid in primary and secondary emergencies through a combination of home-based online study and practical face-to-face classroom drills.
 This knowledge will help prepare you for any emergency that arises, wherever you are.

 **The following details summarise the course:**